This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Where to stay on Koh Samet

-Pieced together from driftwood, logs, stones, cement and metal, the rooms at Apache Bungalows come with a choice of fan or air-con and cold water bathrooms.
+Pieced together from driftwood, logs, stones, cement and metal, the rooms at Apache Bungalows come with a choice of fan or air-con and cold-water bathrooms.
 All the rooms have front porches, including several that are literally in the sand like you see above.
 The restaurant looks like it was thrown together in a hurry from leftover wood, so simple yet so beautiful.
 But the best thing of all is that all the buildings are decorated with seashells in all shapes and sizes.
 Bohemian beach vibe to the fullest.

 As of July 2018, Apache Bungalows is finally online.
 You can book your stay here!

-If Apache Bungalows is fully booked you should also check out the similar air-conditioned bungalows at neighboring Jelly Fish Bungalow or the even more tropical looking beachfront bungalows at Ton Had.
+If Apache Bungalows is fully booked you should also check out the similar air-conditioned bungalows at neighboring Jelly Fish Bungalow or the even more tropical-looking beachfront bungalows at Ton Had.

-None of these places on Lung Dum beach have great reviews, but remember that it is backpacker style beach accommodation.
+None of these places on Lung Dum beach have great reviews, but remember that it is backpacker-style beach accommodation.
 I’ll take laidback beach living over large all-inclusive resorts any day of the week.
 The location is in my mind the best on the island!

 Ao Nuan Bungalows

 If Apache Bungalows is your kind of place, I’m sure you’ll also love Ao Nuan Bungalows.
 As mentioned above, Nuan beach is one of the few spots left on Koh Samet which feels totally secluded.
 The simple yet charming bungalows are set on a hillside in the jungle.
-They look like those beach shacks you see on inspirations boards on Pinterest.
+They look like those beach shacks you see on inspiration boards on Pinterest.
 The fan rooms rely on a few shared cold-water outside bathrooms and the air-con rooms have private bathrooms.
 Their restaurant & bar has a good menu with lots of options at very affordable prices.